 There are two main strategies for estimating properties of new soils using spectra.
 The first one is to calibrate one general or global model that is applied to predict new samples, and the other is to derive local calibrations by conditioning on a specific set of observations and features of the SSL to new data based on soil knowledge and/or algorithms.
-However, empirical evaluation of local and global methods are needed in different contexts where data on soil attributes is needed (i.e. soil study, soil mapping project).
-Such studies or applications should consider the "no-free-lunch" theorems for machine learning and optimization (Wolpert, 1996; Wolpert and Macready, 1997): there is no single algorithm or combinations of them that work best under all situations or applications.
+However, empirical evaluations of local and global methods are needed in different contexts where data on soil attributes are needed (i.e., soil studies and soil mapping projects).
+Such studies or applications should consider the "no-free-lunch" theorems for machine learning and optimization (Wolpert, 1996; Wolpert and Macready, 1997); i.e., there is no single algorithm or algorithm combination that works best under all situations or applications.

 General statistical learning makes use of all available training data to construct one parametric model.
-In contrast, local learning methods combine different learning methods, supervised and/or unsupervised, and together with domain knowledge produce more modular forms of learning (Solomatine, 2008).
-The available training set can be a subset and algorithmic submodels can thereby be optimized to more accurately predict new single observations or groups of them.
+In contrast, local learning methods combine different learning methods, supervised and/or unsupervised and, together with domain knowledge, produce more modular forms of learning (Solomatine, 2008).
+The available training set can be a subset and algorithmic submodels can, thereby, be optimized to more accurately predict new single observations or groups of them.
 Local learning has also been termed transfer learning.
 Transfer learning is a general expression for adapting previous knowledge gained from existing data (i.e., model representation) for a new prediction case (Pratt et al., 1993; Pratt and Thrun, 1997; Thrun and Pratt, 1998).
-It has been defined as a transfer from knowledge in (a) source task(s) or domain(s)-here, an SSL-to a target domain (Pan and Yang, 2010), and thus comprising soils from new locations in this case.
+It has been defined as a transfer from knowledge in the source task(s) or domain(s) - here an SSL - to a target domain (Pan and Yang, 2010) and, thus, comprises soils from new locations in this case.